SeisComP3/seiscomp3/src/trunk/libs/seiscomp3/seismology/descriptions/global_locsat.rst

    # LOCDELAY code phase numReadings delay
    LOCDELAY GE.MORC P 1 -0.1

-The forth column (numReadings) is ignored and just provided for compatibility reasons with NonLinLoc.
+The fourth column (numReadings) is ignored and just provided for compatibility reasons with NonLinLoc.

 Format